 Lee Valley were out first and they were up against Faithlegg.
 Mel Deasy paired up with Seamus Lordan while Keelan McCarthy partnered with Sean Deasy.
 The Cork side battled hard but in the end they lost out to a strong team from Faithlegg.
 Douglas too suffered at the hands of Kilrush.
 Mark Hill & Sean Reddy Continue reading

-Pictures from the course and presentation this afternoon: Continue reading
+Pictures from the four matches starting on the front nine this morning: Continue reading

 Pictures from Bandon: Continue reading